-As I have watched the new paradigm of self-publishing spread among God’s Kingdom, a tremendous hope has grown within me.
+My vision for Christian fiction: As I have watched the new paradigm of self-publishing spread among God’s Kingdom, a tremendous hope has grown within me.
 What an incredible tool we have been given to evangelize the lost!
 As the end of the age comes upon us, we need to be involved with the final harvest.

-We don’t need more teaching
+My vision for Christian fiction: we don’t need more teaching

 Why is this so important?
 Because God does not call us to do something without a purpose behind it.
 It isn’t about making a living.
-God has promised to meet all our needs using to His endless riches [Philippians 4:17].
+God has promised to meet all our needs using His endless riches [Philippians 4:17].
 So, a call to write fiction for Jesus is not about getting our daily bread.
 That’s already promised to us.

 So, why did He call you to write?